jedi4ever/veewee/README.md

+# The current state of the github is highly unstable, use the 'veewee' gem to use the latest stable version
 # Note: the veewee03 is now merged into master

 Maintaining two branches with complete different structures isn't fun.
 So.....
 I want to merge the two.